straider/coding-dojo/IDEs/Eclipse/README.md

 # Steps

-- Set Workspace to $HOME/workspace/
+- Set Workspace to $HOME/workspace/;
-- Use workspace as default and do not ask again
+- Use workspace as default and do not ask again;
-- Change Appearance to Dark Theme and enable animations
+- Change Appearance to Dark Theme and enable animations;
 - Install New Software:
     - Add repository [Groovy-Eclipse 4.6](http://dist.springsource.org/snapshot/GRECLIPSE/e4.6/) and select:
         - Groovy Compiler 2.4 Feature